Skip to content

 # - Allows normal container operations

-# Check default profile
+# Check a Docker default profile location when present

 cat /etc/apparmor.d/containers/docker-default 2>/dev/null || \